awmottaz/tonymottaz.com/content/about.md

 ## How this site is built

 I use [11ty](https://www.11ty.dev/) to write and build this website.
-It is deployed to [Netlify](https://app.netlify.com/).
-The source code can be found in [the Sourcehut repo](https://git.sr.ht/~tonymottaz/tonymottaz.com).
+It is deployed to [Vercel](https://vercel.com/).
+The source code can be found in [this GitHub repository](https://github.com/awmottaz/tonymottaz.com).

-This website has zero tracking, analytics, cookies, page counting, logging, or analytics of any kind implemented by me.
-[Netlify Analytics](https://docs.netlify.com/monitor-sites/analytics/) are not enabled.
-I don't want to know anything about you.
+This website has no tracking, analytics, cookies, or page view counting.
+Vercel provides me with [runtime server logs](https://vercel.com/docs/concepts/observability/runtime-logs).
+As far as I can tell, there is no identifying information available in those logs, and I can only see the most recent hour of logs.
+I almost never look at them anyway — I don't want to know anything about you.

 ## Site accessibility